 - Peel the bananas, put them in a large bowl and mash them with a fork.
 Add the coconut oil and apple cider vinegar and mix until well combined.

-- In a separate bowl, mix all the dry ingredients (flour, shredded coconut, sugar and baking soda).
-Then, transfer the dry ingredients in the banana and coconut oil mix.
-Using a spoon, mix everything until well combined.
+- In a separate bowl, mix all the dry ingredients (tigernut flour, arrowroot, shredded coconut, coconut sugar and baking soda).

 - Bake for about 35 minutes.
 To make sure that it is cooked, insert a thin bladed knife into the centre of the banana bread, the knife should come out clean.
 And voilà!Bon appétit !